paigeweber13/fine-hardware-visualization/DEVELOPMENT_LOG.md

   - but I know the execution loads can change throughout the execution of a program....
 Perhaps it makes sense to do many short stethoscope measurements across execution?
+  - this may be a good way to get a sense for how execution changes as a program runs
   - right now we're only showing the average state across entire execution anyways
   - this could make a pretty animation
+- stethoscope is not really meant for fine-tuned execution.
+We could hack it to do this though?
+I don't know how we'd trigger it from code
+  - what other technologies might allow us to do this?
+  - require people to create fine-tuned groups? this is unwieldy

+Not related to this project
+- Do you know any professors that teach web development who would be willing to answer some questions for me?
+I'm working on a side project that will involve building a webapp
+- What OS do supercomputer clusters use?
+CentOS?
+RHEL?
+OpenSUSE?

 ## Accomplishments
 - Finished restructuring performance_monitor